Dmitriy-Yusk/SD_Solutions_Test_Calc/README.md

 Design and Implementation Standards
 1. OOP/0O0D Principles: The application should adhere to Object-Oriented Programming and Design principles
-2. Extensibility: Design the application 10 be open for extensions but closed for madifications (Open/Closed Principle].
+2. Extensibility: Design the application to be open for extensions but closed for madifications (Open/Closed Principle].
 This means the core code shouldn't need changes for future extensions.
 3. Future Extensions (For Design Consideration Only):
 	- Additional Operations (e.g. exponentiation - x~y),
 	- Complex Expressions (eg. a + b — e/d + x*d).